CDCgov/prime-reportstream/prime-router/docs/standard-operating-procedures/adding-conformance-profile.md

 ## HL7v2 Validation Files

-ReportStream uses https://hl7v2-gvt.nist.gov/gvt/#/cf and its underlying java library to validate HL7v2 messages against a particular conformance profile. nist.gov has a built-in conformance profile building tool and published profiles can be located in the top-right drop down.
+ReportStream uses https://hl7v2-gvt.nist.gov/gvt/#/cf and its underlying scala library to validate HL7v2 messages against a particular conformance profile. nist.gov has a built-in conformance profile building tool and published profiles can be located in the top-right drop down.